dallinmoak/devcamp-portfolio2/README.md

 ***
 ### current features:
  * a blog scaffold
- * that's pretty much it
+ * portfolio feature
+ * skills with values